tve/mqboard/board/README.md

 ## Component launcher in `main.py` and MQTT dispatcher in `mqtt.py`

-After dealing with safemode and starting the watchdog, the role of `main.py` is to start all the functional components indicated in the `board_config.py`.
+The role of `main.py` is to start all the functional components indicated in the `board_config.py`.
 It does this by looping over the python module names in `board.modules` (`board.py` has a `import * from board_config`) and loading each one of the modules in turn.
 For each of the modules it calls a `start(mqtt, config)` function passing it a handle onto the MQTT dispatcher and onto a